 When it comes to promotion and marketing, the possibilities are endless.
 On this page I will list just five examples of some of the things we can help you with, but please bear in mind that this list is by no means exhaustive.
 Our promotional campaigns are geared specifically towards the book we are working on and the outcomes a particular author is hoping to achieve.

-- Blog.
 A blog might be part of an author website, or could be an alternative to an author website.
 A blog is a kind of online diary which is regularly updated with short posts written by the author.
 The posts appear in reverse chronological order (the newest first).
 Authors may find it helpful to have their own blog, as they can be a very effective marketing tool.
-Often authors will contact other bloggers to request reviews, which can later be used as a promotional tool (for instance, with the citing of quotations) to generate buzz surrounding a book release.
+Often authors will contact other bloggers to request reviews, which can later be used as a promotional tool (for instance, with the citing of quotations from reviews) to generate interest surrounding a book release.

-- Launch Party.
 The power of relationships when it comes to promoting a book should not be underestimated.
 In fact, at Tealight Books we believe “word of mouth” recommendation is still the most effective marketing tool there is.
-A book launch event, therefore, can be a great way to generate buzz surrounding a book release, and with a wealth of experience in event promotion Tealight Books can help you to plan something truly special.
+A book launch event, therefore, can be a great way to generate buzz surrounding a book release, and with a wealth of experience in event promotion, Tealight Books can help you to plan something truly special.

 As well as the five examples of promotional activities listed above, there are countless others that we can discuss with you should you decide to work with Tealight Books.